CorgiPower11/pet-planet/README.md

 ## Installation

-Run `npm i` to install Node.js packages.
-Then run `npm start` to execute the program.
+Run `npm install` to install Node.js packages.
+Then run `npm run build` to execute the program.

 # Usage